CursedSliver/Crumbs-engine/README.md

 ## Vanilla Implementation

 Almost all vanilla elements that rely on canvas (with the exception of building displays) are converted into Crumbs Engine objects.
+You can access them with `Crumbs.findObject(id, scope)` or `Crumbs.getObjects(id, scope)` and modify them as you wish.
+- You can also easily modify all instances of a behavior with `Crumbs.behavior.prototype.replace(original, newCode)` or `Crumbs.behavior.prototype.inject(line, code)`, and find their corresponding behavior from their behaviorInstance with `Crumbs.behaviorInstance.prototype.getBehavior()`.

-For details on how they are implemented and how to refer to them in code, refer to [Implementation.js](https://github.com/CursedSliver/Crumbs-engine/blob/main/Implementation.js).
+- For more details on how they are implemented and their IDs, refer to [Implementation.js](https://github.com/CursedSliver/Crumbs-engine/blob/main/Implementation.js).

 ---